yukimcampbell-cmyk/building-permit-analysis/README.md

 ### 1. Where is construction activity concentrated?
 Compared total permit count across Vancouver's geographic areas using aggregations for total permits, as well as total project value, and average project value for each category.

-Results: Downtown had the highest number of total permits at 7384 permits, with Kensington-Cedar Cottage in second with 3150 permits.
-The geographic area with the lowest number of permits, and the lowest construction activity, was South Cambie with 667.
+Finding: Downtown had the highest number of total permits at 7384 permits, with Kensington-Cedar Cottage in second with 3150 permits.
+The geographic area with the lowest number of permits was South Cambie with 667.

 ### 2. Which specific property-use categories have the longest average processing times?
 Grouped building permits by specific property use category and calculated the average processing times for each category.
 Since some categories had very few rows of data, the minimum for the number of total permits was set to 20 to prevent inaccurate representations when calculating average.

-Results: There was a large range of average processing times over the 85 property-use categories.
-For example, the Multiple Dwellings and Parking Garages category had the highest average processing time at 487.47 days, whereas the Park or Playground	category had an average time of 21.82.
+Finding: Average processing times varied substantially across the 85 property-use categories.
+Multiple Dwellings and Parking Garages had the highest average processing time at 487.47 days, while Park or Playground averaged 21.82 days.

 ### 3. Do larger projects take longer to process?
 Analyzed the relationship between project value and permit processing time to determine whether larger construction projects tend to require more time to process.
-Using CASE WHEN, each permit was sorted into three categories (Small, Medium Large) based on project value.
+Using CASE WHEN, each permit was sorted into three categories (Small, Medium, Large) based on project value.

-Results: Large projects had the longest processing time at 172.9 days, followed by Medium projects at 115.6 days and Small projects at 65.77.
-This suggests a strong relationship between project value (size) and permit processing times.
+Finding: Large projects had the longest processing time at 172.9 days, followed by Medium projects at 115.6 days and Small projects at 65.77.
+This indicates a strong relationship between project value and permit processing times.

 ### 4. How has construction activity changed over time?
 Analyzed permit activity and project values across the years to identify trends in construction investment and volume over time.

-Results: From 2017-2025, there seems to be little relationship between year and total project value.
-There is a decline in 2020 and 2021 which could be attributed to the COVID-19 pandemic but no conclusions can be drawn.
-Data for 2026 is incomplete so it can be ignored for this purpose.
+Finding: Total project value varied substantially from year to year, with no clear upward or downward trend from 2017–2025.
+Total construction activity declined in 2020 and 2021, although this analysis does not establish whether the COVID-19 pandemic caused the decline.
+2026 was excluded from this comparison because the dataset is incomplete for that year.

 ### 5. Are certain geographic areas associated with longer permit processing times?
 Compared average permit processing times across Vancouver's geographic areas using aggregations.
 Again, since some categories had very few rows of data, the minimum for the number of total permits was set to 20 to prevent inaccurate representations when calculating average.

-Results: The geographic area with the longest permit processing times was South Cambie and the area with the shortest processing times was Downtown.
-This matches up with Query A, which showed that Downtown had the highest construction activity and South Cambie, the lowest.
+Finding: The geographic area with the longest permit processing times was South Cambie and the area with the shortest processing times was Downtown.
+Interestingly, this contrasts with permit volume in Query 1: Downtown had the highest number of permits, while South Cambie had the lowest.

 ### 6. Which geographic areas had the highest construction investment each year?
 Aggregated total project value by geographic area and year, then used a `RANK()` window function to identify the geographic area with the highest construction investment in each year.
 Projects with zero or missing project values were excluded.

-Results: Downtown had the highest total investment for 7 out of the 10 years from 2017-2026.
+Finding: Downtown had the highest total investment for 6 out of the 9 years from 2017-2025.
 However, Oakridge had the highest total in 2020 and 2021.